ViniciusSimm/diabetes-predict/README.md

 With six distinct models, we chose the top three to improve by changing its hyperparameters.
 The models were: Linear Regression, OLS and Random Forest Regressor.

 For the Linear Regression we have used RFE (that eliminates some variables up to a determined number).
-By iteration, we have discovered that n_features_to_select=7 had the best outcome, measured by R2 and MSE.

 Although the OLS model had a slightly better outcome than the Linear Regression one, both models didn't have many hyperparameters to be tested.